AndyTran1013/photoAlbum/README.md

 ## To Do...
 1. Add a Nav bar to separate pictures by category (which will be divided up by subfolders in the backend)

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app)